 PhD students are required to remain registered full-time for the duration of their studies (excluding leaves of absence).
 There is no part-time registration.

 Students who matriculated prior to Summer 2016 and who have not completed their Ph.D. after the elapse of twelve years are no longer permitted to register in their degree programs.
 Students who have been admitted to candidacy by the end of 12 years will, however, still be permitted to graduate past the twelfth year with their department’s permission and completion and defense of the doctoral dissertation.
 Departmental permission may require that the student demonstrate current knowledge of their field (defined by each department).
 Students will then be required to pay a graduation fee in the quarter they plan to graduate.

-Students who have been Administratively Withdrawn are not eligible for loan deferments, additional student loans, or health insurance coverage through the university.
+Students who reach the enrollment limit are not eligible for loan deferments, additional student loans, or health insurance coverage through the university in subsequent quarters.
 They will be eligible for a two-quarter grace period (usually Autumn and Winter quarters) during which they will maintain access to electronic resources.
 After the end of the two-quarter grace period students will only be eligible for alumni privileges, which are available regardless of whether a student has received a degree.